muteki-apps/Security-Training/BSidesCharm/Part 1 - Accounts & Orgs/README.md

     * In Service Control Policies, create a new policy called `region-good`.
 Copy and paste the text of [region-good SCP policy here](region-good.json) into the policy statement policy statement box, replacing the placeholder text.
     * Next, create a new policy following the same process, named `region-bad`.
 Copy and paste the [region-bad SCP policy here](region-bad.json).

-9. Returning to AWS Accounts, click on the region-good OU.
-Locate the 'policies' tab, and click 'attach' to select and apply the region-good SCP.
+9. Returning to AWS Accounts, click on the `region-good` OU.
+Locate the 'policies' tab, and click 'attach' to select and apply the `region-good` SCP.
-    * Follow the same process for the region-bad OU, attaching the region-bad policy.
+    * Follow the same process for the `region-bad` OU, attaching the `region-bad` policy.

-10. Configure 2nd Account
+10. Move 2nd Account into OU
-    * New account `member-test-acct` should now have been created.
-    * Log into the new account (use a private browsing window for simplicity!) using the aliased email and select "forgot my password"
-    * NOTE: In the real world, we would want to secure this account with MFA immediately, but in the interests of time we'll leave it as is.

-11. Apply SCPs to 2nd Account
     * In AWS Accounts view, move `member-test-acct` into the OU `region-bad`
     * Your OU structure should look like this:

     ![OU Structure](OU_structure.JPG)

+11. Configure 2nd Account
+    * New account `member-test-acct` should now have been created.
+    * Log into the new account (use a private browsing window for simplicity!) using the aliased email
+    * Set the root user password for `member-test-acct` by selecting "forgot my password"
+    * NOTE: In the real world, we would want to secure this account with MFA immediately, but in the interests of time we'll leave it as is.

 12. Test the SCP with S3
     * In `member-test-acct`, navigate to the Amazon S3 service page and select "Create Bucket"
-    * Name the bucket `bsidescharm2022awstrainingbucket1`
+    * Name the bucket `bsidescharm2022awstrainingbucket-[and some randomness of your choosing]`
+    * NOTE: S3 buckets names are unique globally, so two buckets in different accounts cannot have the same name.
     * Select the AWS Region `us-east-1`
     * Leaving everything else as default, hit "Create Bucket"